The Importance Of Email Design: Best Practices, Tips, and Tools

 Dunkin' Donuts

-Images in an email must be rich, compelling, fresh, and fulfill a purpose.
+Images in an email should be rich, high-quality, compelling, fresh, and, most importantly, should serve a purpose.

 • They help to highlight the main point of the message, creating a visual hierarchy with their size, color, and direction.